The $768,000 Problem KC Businesses Don't Know They Have

 ADA website accessibility lawsuits in Missouri are up more than 35% year over year.
 These are cases filed against businesses — often small ones — whose websites don't meet accessibility standards under the Americans with Disabilities Act.
 The suits are frequently filed by serial plaintiffs working with specialized law firms, and the targets are chosen specifically because small businesses are less likely to fight back.
 They settle.
 Quickly.
 Quietly.

-The economics here are brutal.
-Businesses with annual revenues of $10 million or less make up only 20% of commercial revenue but absorb 48% of commercial tort costs — roughly $160 billion nationally as of 2021, according to research from the Brattle Group commissioned by the U.S. Chamber of Commerce's Institute for Legal Reform.
-Normalized by revenue, small firms pay approximately $35 in tort costs per thousand dollars earned.
-Large corporations pay less than $5 for the same unit.
-Seven-to-one disparity.
+Small firms ($10M or less in revenue) make up 20% of commercial revenue but absorb 48% of commercial tort costs — roughly $160 billion nationally.
+Normalized by revenue, small firms pay ~$35 in tort costs per $1,000 earned.
+Large corporations pay less than $5.
+A seven-to-one disparity.

 A single ADA lawsuit, even a weak one, can run $15,000–$25,000 just to resolve without going to trial.
 For a 20-person company in Overland Park or Lenexa or the Crossroads, that's not an abstract risk.
 That's a real cash hit that lands in a bad quarter and doesn't come with a warning.